Distributional Active Inference: Active Inference with Push-Forward RL

 By setting $\mu_\tau \triangleq g_\tau$ and treating both $\mu_\tau$ and $\sigma_\tau$ as random variables that follow a prior distribution with state and action dependent hyperparameters, we can perform distributional reinforcement learning on a latent space.
 We can capture the randomness caused by the auto-encoding step with a probability measure $E_\phi(x,a,\tau)$, the parameters $\phi$ of which are trainable with a high-capacity function approximator.
 In our context, $\mu_\tau$ captures the mean quantile for these returns and $\sigma_\tau$ their standard deviation.
 The regression target $Y$ can be evaluated via Bellman backups.

 The remaining two terms of the AIF ELBO perform a model update and policy entropy maximization.
 Whether to implement the latter is a design choice.
 We obtained better results with action-noise exploration than maximum entropy policy search (see Appendix \ref{subsec:appx_experiment}, Table \ref{tab:results_ablation}).
-This is expected, as the other steps of our uncertainty quantification pipeline already induce the necessary randomness for exploration.
+This is because the Inverse-Gamma prior on $\sigma_\tau$ in our uncertainty quantification pipeline acts as implicit epistemic uncertainty: the posterior variance over the scale parameter captures uncertainty in the quantile estimates, inducing Thompson-sampling-like stochasticity in the value function \citep{osband2013more}.
+Distributional losses additionally promote exploration via uncertainty-aware regularization \citep{sun2025intrinsic}.
+Adding SAC-style entropy regularization on top creates redundant exploration noise, as confirmed by our ablation (Table~\ref{tab:results_ablation}).
 As the model update is a lower bound to the same step of \cref{alg:mbpi}, the same consequences of Lemma \ref{lem:push-forward-contraction} apply.

 With this we end up with \cref{alg:daif}, which we refer to as \emph{Distributional Active Inference (DAIF)}.
 This algorithm preserves the benefits of performing AIF whenever they are available in its native model-based version while eliminating the need to learn a transition kernel.
 A natural choice for $E_\phi$ would be the Normal-Inverse Gamma distribution with parameterized inputs.
 However, this would not permit an analytical calculation of the expectation of $\log p_\tau$ in the policy evaluation step.
 Having observed in our preliminary implementations that modeling the uncertainty around $\mu_\tau$ does not improve performance, we instead assumed a normal prior on the mean with fixed variance and modeled an Inverse Gamma prior for $\sigma_\tau$ (see~\cref{appsec:daif_details}).
+The critic loss, after marginalizing over $\sigma$, takes the closed form: